Oceania Badminton Championships

 The Oceania Badminton Championships is a tournament organized by the Badminton Oceania (BO) and is held once every two years to crown the best badminton players and teams in Oceania.

 Championships

-This championships established since 1997, and was held in North Harbour, New Zealand with individuals event only.
+This championship has been established since 1997, and was first held on the North Shore, Auckland, New Zealand, with individuals event only.
 The teams event started in 1999.

 The table below gives an overview of all host cities and countries of the Oceania Championships.